Frequently Asked Questions

 The Longhouse Project is committed to historical accuracy but builders made several adjustments to improve the building’s safety, durability and utility as an educational exhibit.
 For example, many Eastern Woodland longhouses were covered with elm tree bark.
 Large sections of bark would be peeled off standing trees and tied to the sapling framework.
 This method killed the tree.
 With respect for longevity, aesthetics and the environment, we will be using Flex-Bark, a high-quality synthetic material manufactured by Replications Unlimited (replicationsunlimited.com).

-How will the Longhouse be furnished?
+How is the Longhouse furnished

 The interior of the longhouse is divided into two distinct parts representing Native American life before and after European contact.
 The pre-contact area features 16th through early 17th-century replica artifacts, such as distinctive clothing and pottery.
-The post-contact area illustrates the lives of Native Americans from the mid-17th to mid-18th century.
-This area includes metal pots and European clothing, such as linen shirts and pants.
+The post-contact area illustrates the lives of Native Americans from the mid-17th to

 In 2011, Lancaster Mennonite Historical Society and the 1719 Hans Herr House acquired a collection of more than two hundred Native American tools and vessels connected to Lancaster County.
-After evaluation and cataloguing, a portion of this collection will be displayed in the Visitor’s Center at the museum.
-No original artifacts will be stored in the Longhouse.
+After evaluation and

 What educational offerings are available?